Schlumbergera russelliana: Cultivation

-Schlumbergera russelliana is mainly grown in the form of its hybrids with other species of the genus, particularly the hybrid S. russelliana × S. truncata, which has been called S. × buckleyi (T.Moore) Tjaden or S. Buckleyi Group.
-The hybrid S. orssichiana × S. russelliana has also been made in cultivation; it has been given the name S. × eprica Süpplie.
-These plants and their cultivation are discussed at Schlumbergera: Cultivation.
+Schlumbergera russelliana is mainly cultivated in the form of its hybrids with other species of the genus, particularly the hybrid S. russelliana × S. truncata, which has been called S. × buckleyi (T.Moore) Tjaden or S. Buckleyi Group.
+The hybrid S. orssichiana × S. russelliana has also been domesticated; it has been given the name S. × eprica Süpplie.
+These plants and their cultivation are discussed at the page for the genus Schlumbergera.